takemobiteam/takemobi-test.github.io/docs/index.md

 ### Prices

-Many Destinations have cost functions structured like so:
+As described in [Optimization Overview](#optimization-overview), many destinations have a cost function like the following:

-Cost = (# of Vehicle A x cost of vehicle A) + (# of Vehicle B x cost of vehicle B)
+Cost = (# of Vehicle A x cost of Vehicle A) + (# of Vehicle B x cost of Vehicle B) + ... + (# of Vehicle Z x cost of Vehicle Z)

 In this case, Mobi needs a price for each vehicle.
-These prices are per X.
+These prices are per **(TODO: per kilometer?)**

-Vehicle can have multiple prices while price can also belong to multiple vehicles.
-It shows price for the linked vehicle to hold passengers (number of the passengers is greater than pax_min and less than pax_max) from origin_point to destination_point (usually area object or terminal object).
+A price object shows price for the associated vehicle when it holds greater than pax_min passengers and less than pax_max passengers, from origin_point to destination_point (usually area object or terminal object).

+A vehicle can have multiple price objects, and a price object can belong to multiple vehicles.

 **Price Example:**